orchardpark/freman/backend/Readme.md

 ## Installation

 The backend requires a [Postgres](https://www.postgresql.org/) installation.
 A database and database user, with permission to read/write need to be created.
 The specifics of the database url, name, user and password are to be configured in the `config.yaml` file.
+An example setup script for the database and user can be found in `setupd_db.sql`.

 A virtual environment is recommended for running the backend application.
 The required packages can then be installed via `pip install -r requirements.txt`.